sindresorhus/load-json-file/readme.md

 Type: `Function`

 Prescribes how the value originally produced by parsing is transformed, before being returned.
-See [`JSON.parse` docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Using_the_reviver_parameter) for more.
+See the [`JSON.parse` docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Using_the_reviver_parameter) for more.

 ## Related